On constraining projections of future climate using observations and simulations from multiple climate models: Discussion and comparison to previous frameworks

 \subsection{Model weighting and Bayesian model averaging}

 A variety of model weighting schemes have been proposed in the literature (see \autoref{sec:intro} for examples), but all have essentially the same functional form

-The actual climate (or climate response) $Y_{s}$ is modeled as a weighted combination of the model outputs.
+The actual climate (or climate response) $Y_t$ is modeled as a weighted combination of the model outputs.
 Depending on the exact formulation, the weights $w_m$ may be constrained to be positive and sum to one.
 The weights $w_m$ are estimated by comparing observations of the historical climate $Y_H$ with model simulations $X_{Hm}$ of the same period.
 The same weights are then applied to future simulations $X_{Fm}$ to obtain projections of the future climate $Y_F$ or climate response $Y_F - Y_H$.
-Bayesian Model Averaging differs from simple model weighting by dressing each simulation $X_{sm}$ with a kernel, so $Y_s$ becomes a mixture model.
+Bayesian Model Averaging differs from simple model weighting by dressing each simulation $X_{tm}$ with a kernel, so $Y_t$ becomes a mixture model.

 In principle, model weighting will respect emergent relationships.
 Consider the example of \autoref{fig:example}.
 If the models closest to the observations receive the most weight, then the projected climate response will be lower than the ensemble mean estimate.
-But unless the weights are heavily concentrated on the two models that straddle the observed temperature, the projected response will shrink towards the ensemble mean.
+However, unless the models further from the observations receive almost zero weight, the projected response will shrink towards the ensemble mean.
 The amount of shrinkage will depend on the exact form of the weights.
 In practice, the weights $w_m$ are usually estimated by comparing model performance at multiple locations, often across the entire study region \citep[e.g.,][]{Bhat2011,Knutti2017}.
 If the emergent relationship does not apply across the entire region, or varies within the region, then the weights are unlikely to reflect the relationship and the constraining behavior will be lost.